An Adexon white paper

 Even if just for this reason, BS 8524 fire curtains should not be sold or purchased after 9th June 2023.

-Whilst BS 8524 may regain Notified Body support after it has been revised, there is an indefinite and lengthy timeline involved and by the time it is resolved tens of millions of pounds worth of fire curtains will have been required; simply too much financial exposure, even without the safety concerns, to continue ‘business as usual’ with BS 8524 in the indefinite interim.
+Whilst BS 8524 may regain Notified Body support after it has been revised, there is an indefinite and lengthy timeline involved and in the meantime tens of millions of pounds worth of fire curtains will have been required; simply too much financial exposure, even without the safety concerns, to continue ‘business as usual’ with BS 8524 in the indefinite interim.

-The correct statement is, SDI 05 is an IFCC scheme for third-party approval of the installation of fire and smoke curtains and this scheme covers products certified to the standards BS EN 16034, BS 8524-1 (when it had valid certification), and ISO 21524.
+The correct statement is, the IFCC SDI 05 scheme [‘Fire And Smoke Curtains (Active Or Passive)’] is available for third-party approval of the installation of fire and smoke curtain products certified to the standards BS EN 16034, BS 8524-1 (when it had valid certification), and ISO 21524.

 As above, BS 8524-1: 2013 Active fire curtain assemblies – Specification, outlines requirements for the design, testing and classification of active fire curtain barrier assemblies.
 Unfortunately, it also included some less desirable and arguably dangerous tests, and we hope these are removed from any future revisions.
 The standard also recognises that the maintenance of fire curtains throughout their lifetime is important with part 2 covering this, BS 8524-2: Active fire curtain barrier assemblies.
 Code of practice for application, installation and maintenance.

 There is no harm in having a code of practice for installation so long as it doesn’t create a false sense of security or complacency that the paperwork is the whole answer.
 With or without this code of practice it is a legal requirement of the Regulatory Reform (Fire Safety) Order 2005 that life-safety products such as fire curtains “are subject to a suitable system of maintenance and are maintained in an efficient state, in efficient working order and in good repair”.
 Essentially, if it works it works, and if it doesn’t it doesn’t, however much paperwork you have to support it.
 The installation code of practice is to assure you it works.
-Our view is that it is critically more important that it works when tested each week than whether or not it has this code of practice, however well-intentioned.
+Our view is that it is critically more important that it works when tested each week.

 Like the other standards, BS 8524 tests the product for fire resistance and other aspects of the constituent parts that make up the finished assembly.
 With BS 8524 this includes items such as the fabric curtain materials, the motor drive systems, its frame and its electrical power and control systems and associated ancillary devices.
 It requires a series of operational tests to be undertaken prior to testing on the furnace.
 These ensure the components all work independently of each other.
 To read about these in more detail and to see a full technical comparison of BS 8524 with BS EN 16034, read the Adexon white paper2.